Learning Representations by Humans, for Humans

-The representation $\vizmap(z)$ consists of $x$, coefficients $w$ (these are learned within $\repnet$), and $\yhat = \inner{w,x}$.\footnote{In an application, representations should also convey to users that the system is aware they may have additional side information.} The difficulty in optimizing $\repnet$ is that $\side$ is never observed, and our proposed solution is to use $y$ (which is known at train time) as a proxy for $\side$ when fitting $\hhat$, which is then used to train $\repnet$ (see Section~\ref{sec:method}).
+\paragraph{Model.} The representation $\vizmap(z)$ consists of $x$, coefficients $w$ (these are learned within $\repnet$), and $\yhat = \inner{w,x}$. \footnote{In an application, the system should convey to users that it is aware they may have side information.} The difficulty in optimizing $\repnet$ is that $\side$ is never observed, and our proposed solution is to use $y$ (which is known at train time) as a proxy for $\side$ when fitting $\hhat$, which is then used to train $\repnet$ (see Section~\ref{sec:method}).
 Since $x$ and $y$ jointly carry information regarding $\side$, we define $\hhat(x,y;w) = \inner{w,x}+\sidehat(x,y)$, where $\sidehat(x,y)=v_0 y + \sum_{j=1}^{4}v_j x_j$, and $v$ are parameters.
 Note that it is enough that $\sidehat$ models how the user {\em utilizes } side information, rather than the value of $s$ directly; $s$ is never observed, and there is no guarantee about the relation between $\sidehat$ and $\side$.